evaliu2002/PetMyDog/Weekly Reports/ReportSeven.md

                             have environment variable.
 Reconfigured backend code for easier deployment process.
                             Set up all GCP related resources and deployed the app.
     - Plans and Goals for the Next Week: Test&fix everything.

+- ##### Steve Ma:
+  - Goals from last week: Completed modifying the Meetup APIs to meet new frontend requirements.
+  - Progress and Issues: I worked on updating the old APIs based on feedback from the team, I explored how to write tests for my backend APIs and I'm currently working towards it.
+I also worked with Wenxuan on clarifying how to update Meetup APIs and how necessary it is to return ther User IDs when a request has been updated.
+  - Plans and Goals for the Next Week: Make final adjustements for final release and work on writing JUnit tests.
+                                       Check in with the team on any bug reports and also make changes based on peer review results.